dariadia/portfolio/content/projects/journal-dk.md

 type: 'project'
 ---

 "Bookmate Journal" is an online literary journal published for readers in Denmark.
 New items are added daily by the editorial team via Netlify CMS.
-All articles are then rendered on the web using the pre-set mechanics, which I've implemented via JavaScript, SCSS, and Hugo.
+All articles are then rendered on the web using the pre-set mechanics, which I've implemented via <b>JavaScript, SCSS, and Hugo</b>.